SignPath/website/docs/documentation/crypto-providers/index.md

 {:.panel.info}
 > **Version info**
 >
 > This documentation contains information about the latest version of the CryptoProviders.
-See the [changelog](/documentation/changelog?component=crypto_providers) for updates.
+See the [CryptoProvider changelog](/documentation/changelog?component=crypto_providers) or the [macOS CryptoTokenKit changelog](/documentation/changelog?component=macos_cryptotokenkit) for updates.

 ### Crypto Providers